-Unless you are using email signature software, don’t design your signatures as a full image.
+Unless you’re using email signature software, don’t design your signatures as a full image.
 A branded email signature design like this can cause messages to get marked as spam due to the image-to-text ratio being too low.
-It will also cause you numerous problems when you need to update the template at a later date.
+It’ll also cause you numerous problems when you need to update the template later.

-Also, images increase the file size of an email, which also increase the time it takes for a recipient to open your messages.
-This could cause complications if some of them have slow Internet connections.
+Images also increase the file size of an email, which increases the time it takes for a recipient to open your messages.
+This could cause complications if some of them have slow internet connections.

 If you want to include images such as social media icons, either embed them directly into the design or host them externally.
 Don’t just copy and paste them directly into your template!

 If you aren’t sure which method to use, consider how your recipients view the messages you send them.
 If a large percentage use email clients like Outlook, then use embedded images.
 If, however, you know that a lot of recipients view emails on mobile devices, use hosted imagery instead.

 In either case, never forget to add the appropriate Alt Text for all images.
 This way, if a recipient is unable to view them, they’ll at least know what they represent.